 6. Evaluate the Competition

-90% of the fortune 500 companies practice competitive intelligence, making it an advantage for firms to keep ahead.
+According to Emerald Publishing, 90% of Fortune 500 companies practice competitive intelligence, making it an advantage for firms to keep ahead.

 The evaluation can be based on the competitors’ specialty, their current needs, and how they are addressed.